 EQUIP expands to Delaware groups

-Zip Code Wilmington, Wilmington University and HackerRank has become one of fewer than 10 groups nationwide selected to participate in the Educational Quality through Innovative Partnerships (EQUIP) program, a U.S. Department of Education (DOE) initiative designed to provide low-income students with access to new models of education and training.
+Zip Code Wilmington, Wilmington University and HackerRank today became one of fewer than 10 groups nationwide selected to participate in the Educational Quality through Innovative Partnerships (EQUIP) program, a U.S. Department of Education (DOE) initiative designed to provide low-income students with access to new models of education and training.

-Zip Code Wilmington is a nonprofit, 90-day intensive software development boot camp developed in close partnership with local and national employers.
+Zip Code Wilmington is a non-profit, 90-day intensive software development boot camp developed in close partnership with local and national employers.
 It teaches students the skills needed to land software developer jobs upon graduation.
-Within three months of graduation, Zip Code places more than 93 percent of its graduates in jobs paying, on average, over $60,000 annually, which is more than double students’ average entering salaries.
+Within three months of graduation, Zip Code places more than 93% of its graduates in jobs paying, on average, over $60,000 annually, which is more than double students’ average entering salaries.